-The following is a summary of the basic terms of the Principal Protected Global Index Linked Notes, Series 5 (individually a "Note" and collectively the "Notes").
+The following is a summary of the basic terms of the Principal Protected S&P 500 Index[®] Linked Notes, Series 4 (individually a "Note" and collectively the "Notes").
 All references to the Notes and a Note contained in this Information Statement will include the Global Note.
 References to "\$" are to Canadian dollars.
-Capitalized terms which are not otherwise defined in this Summary are defined under "Definitions".
+Capitalized terms which are not otherwise defined herein are defined under "Definitions".